Lady’s Thumb, Redshank, Heart’s Ease, Heartweed, Spotted Knotweed

 The genus, Persicaria Mill., was named and described by Philip Miller in the fourth edition of Gardener’s Dictionary in 1754.

-Plants of the World Online by Kew lists 131 species in the Persicaria genus (as of when I last updated this page on 3-15-21).
+Plants of the World Online by Kew lists 128 species in the Persicaria genus (as of 5-19-21 when this page was last updated).
 It is a member of the plant family Polygonaceae with 55 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made by POWO.
+The number of species in the genus goes up and down by a few quite often.

 The above distribution map is from Plants of the World Online.
 Areas in green are where they are native and purple is where they have been introduced.
-The map on the USDA Plants Database for North America is the same.
+The map on the USDA Plants Database for the United States and Canada is the same.
+The USDA still lists the species as Polygonum persicaria (which is a synonym of Persicaria maculosa).

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.